 How to store a lot of toys

 Remember, children do not need many toys.
 Fewer toys allow more time to focus and play without distractions.
+Use open shelving when you can so your child knows what is available.

 PRO TIP: If your child cannot reach a toy, they will not play with it.
 Keep toys at eye level and easy to get to.